Skip to content

 Sniip utilises a mobile app to scan your bills and make payments.
 As long as your biller accepts BPay payments, you can use Sniip to pay those invoices with a credit card and earn reward points.

 This applies even if the biller doesn’t accept American Express cards, or in extreme examples, any type of credit card at all.
-That’s because you pay Sniip with your credit card to earn points, and Sniip then pays your biller via BPay to settle your amount owing.
+That’s because you pay Sniip with your credit card to earn points, and Sniip then pays your biller via BPay or bank transfer to settle your amount owing.

 Pay ATO and government agencies to earn points, even when your credit card doesn’t normally permit it

-Typically, American Express reduces its points earn on ATO and other government-related transactions down to a low 0.5 or 1 point per A$1 — that’s a big drop when some cards usually earn up to 2.25 points per dollar!
+Typically, American Express reduces its points earn on ATO and other government-related transactions down to a low 0.5 Membership Rewards or 1 Qantas/Velocity point per A$1.
+That’s a big drop given that some cards earn up to 2.25 Membership Reward points per dollar!

-Rather than pay the ATO’s 1.45% Amex fee and earn a reduced number of points, Sniip’s proposition is to pay them a 2.189% fee (including GST) instead and earn the full potential of your American Express card.
-Note that since 1 March 2023, all Amex payments to the ATO are charged at Business rates (2.189% or less, including GST).
+Rather than pay the ATO’s 1.45% Amex fee and earn fewer points, Sniip’s proposition is to charge up to a 1.99% + GST fee instead and earn the full potential of your American Express card.
+Note that since 1 March 2023, all Amex payments to the ATO are charged at Business rates (1.99% + GST or less).
 That applies to personal ATO payments too.

-Let’s say you’re an individual that owes a tax bill of $5,000 to the ATO, and you want to maximise the points on your American Express Platinum Charge card or your Qantas Premier Platinum Mastercard.
+Let’s say you’re an individual who owes a $5,000 bill to a tradie doing renovations on your place, and want to maximise the points on your American Express Platinum Charge card or your Qantas Premier Platinum Mastercard.
+They accept payment via the digital invoice for a fee of 1.7% + $0.30.

-Here are some of the scenarios that could occur, taking into account payment fees and the value of points earned according to our proprietary points calculator.
-The figures have been updated for Sniip’s latest change to business processing rates for Amex.
+Here are some scenarios that could occur, taking into account payment fees and the value of points earned, according to our proprietary points calculator.

 Payment fee for this optionFee paid on the transactionPoints earned (including fee)Value of points earnedOverall result